 Pregnancy: First Trimester Breakouts

 My husband and I just found out we’re going to have our first baby.
 My first clues were constant sleepiness (even with work and classes, I’m sleeping about 13 hours a day) and teenage girl skin.
 My skin has never been fantastic, but it hasn’t been horrible for years.
 I use Neutrogena pore-refining cleanser.
 It exfoliates nicely, but it’s still very gentle.
 And I use Mario Badescu oil free moisturizer.
 These are the two products that have helped my skin be the least gross they can be for a long time now.
 I have been happy with them.
-Until now.

 I’m sure it will help you to know some things about my crazy skin before you can help me: